liquidnode/RLexperiments/README.md

 # RLexperiments
-This project contains various reinforcement/imitation learning experiments, such as implementations of Implicit Quantile Networks, Neural Episodic Control, FeUdal Networks, Bootstrapped Dual Policy Iteration, Prioritized Experience Replay, TD3.
+This project contains various reinforcement/imitation learning experiments, such as implementations of Implicit Quantile Networks \[1\], Neural Episodic Control \[2\], FeUdal Networks \[3\], Bootstrapped Dual Policy Iteration \[4\], Prioritized Experience Replay \[5\], TD3 \[6\].
 Most of them are applied to the MineRL enviroment package.
 The result of the latest experiment, an off-policy multiaction actor-critic agent, can be seen here https://www.youtube.com/watch?v=oyNKCeMywtY and is featured in the root directory of this repository.
 The other experiments can be found in the all_experiments/ directory.

 This project also features an easily extendable multi-processing system of producer/consumer workers (trajectory generator, replay buffer and trainer workers).